AB-287

 Key Takeaways

-• Requires public buildings used as polling places to provide internet access and adequate space for voting operations.
+• Requires governing bodies to provide adequate space for voting operations and storage.

 Summary